oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 [·[
 ]{style="font:7.0pt \"Times New Roman\""}]{style="font-family:Symbol"}When
-a request within a change set fails, the change set response is not represented using the [multipart/mixed]{.Datatype} media type.
-Instead, a single response, using the [application/http]{.Datatype} media type, is returned that applies to all requests in the change set and MUST be a valid OData error response.
+a request within a change set fails, the change set response is not represented using the `multipart/mixed` media type.
+Instead, a single response, using the `application/http` media type, is returned that applies to all requests in the change set and MUST be a valid OData error response.

 [·[
 ]{style="font:7.0pt \"Times New Roman\""}]{style="font-family:Symbol"}When
-an error occurs processing a request and the [`continue-on-error`](#sec_Preferencecontinueonerrorodatacontin) preference is not specified, or specified with an explicit value of [false]{.Datatype}, processing of the batch is terminated and the error response is the last part of the multipart response.
+an error occurs processing a request and the [`continue-on-error`](#sec_Preferencecontinueonerrorodatacontin) preference is not specified, or specified with an explicit value of `false`, processing of the batch is terminated and the error response is the last part of the multipart response.

 [·[
 ]{style="font:7.0pt \"Times New Roman\""}]{style="font-family:Symbol"}[Asynchronously
-processed batch requests](#sec_AsynchronousBatchRequests) can return interim results and end with a [202 Accepted]{.Datatype} as the last part of the multipart response.
+processed batch requests](#sec_AsynchronousBatchRequests) can return interim results and end with a `202 Accepted` as the last part of the multipart response.
 Therefore, the [`respond-async`](#sec_Preferencerespondasync) preference MUST NOT be applied to individual requests within a batch if the batch response is a multipart response.

 The body of a multipart response to a JSON batch request contains one body part for each processed or accepted request.
-The order of the body parts is insignificant as each body part MUST contain the [Content-ID]{.Datatype} header with the value of the [id]{.Datatype}
-name/value pair of the corresponding request object.
+The order of the body parts is insignificant as each body part MUST contain the `Content-ID` header with the value of the `id` name/value pair of the corresponding request object.

 A response to an operation in a batch MUST be formatted exactly as it would have appeared outside of a batch as described in the corresponding subsections of chapter [Data Service Requests](#sec_DataServiceRequests).
 Relative URLs in each individual response are relative to the request URL of the corresponding individual request.
-URLs in responses MUST NOT contain [\$]{.Datatype}-prefixed request identifiers.
+URLs in responses MUST NOT contain `$`-prefixed request identifiers.

 Example 104: referencing the batch request example 101 above, assume all the requests except the final query request succeed.
 In this case the